Multistage Utility Preference Robust Optimization: Introduction

 In this paper, we extend this stream of research to multistage decision making process.
-There are several main modelling approaches in multistage decision making such as multistage stochastic optimization, Markovian decision making, approximate dynamic programming and reinforcement learning \cite{Pow19}.
+There are several modelling approaches in multistage decision making such as multistage stochastic optimization, Markovian decision making, and approximate dynamic programming \cite{Pow19}.
 Among them, multistage stochastic optimization (MSO) has been widely studied and applied in long term financial planning, pension fund management, energy production and trading, supply chain management and inventory control \cite{PfP14}, as it can flexibly characterize the dynamic dependent structure of random data process.
 A key component in the multistage decision making modelling is the dynamic decision criterion, i.e., the objective function for the multistage stochastic optimization model.
-One of the most widely adopted objective functions is the multistage expected utility models, which can be also understood as a kind of multistage risk function where the utility function at each stage characterize the dynamic preference of the DM \cite{Duf10}.
+One of the most widely adopted objective functions is the multistage expected utility models, which can be also understood as a kind of multistage risk function where the utility function at each stage characterizes the dynamic preference of the DM \cite{Duf10}.
 There are basically three types of multistage expected utility models: terminal utility model, additive utility model and recursive utility model \cite{CCL17}.
-Like terminal risk measures, the terminal utility model may lead to time inconsistent optimal policies as it only measures the utility of reward at the terminal stage.
-The additive utility model, which is most extensively studied, considers the sum of utilities of rewards at different stages, thus the DM's intertemporal preferences are risk neutral \cite{Duf10,SDR14}.
-The recursive utility model, also known as stochastic differential utility in continuous time setting, characterizes DM's nonlinear intertemporal preferences.
-The model has a natural connection with time consistency of the optimal dynamic policy.
-Important contributions include the recursive expected utility \cite{Koo1960} and the well-known Kreps-Porteus utility which is recursive, but not necessarily expected utility \cite{KrP1978}.
-However, traditional expected utility theory has received many criticisms for its failure to explain some experimental observations and theoretical puzzles such as Allais paradox.
-Rank-dependent expected utility theory and cumulative prospect theory are subsequently proposed to address the drawbacks, see monograph by Puppe \cite{Puppe12} for an overview of the development of the theories.
-In dynamic setting, Hu et al.~\cite{HJZ2020} study a continuous-time portfolio selection model where a sequence of time-dependent probability weighting functions and rank-dependent utility functions are used to capture a DM's overweighting and underweighting behaviours on tail losses/rewards at different stages, see also \cite{CSZ20} for empirical studies.
+Like terminal risk measures, the terminal utility model may lead to time inconsistent optimal policies as it only measures the utility of reward at the terminal stage \cite{CLW12}.